Community Health Nurse – Department of Health

 Students are able to make appointments during class time, before/after school or at break times.

-The school psychologist is on site at Leeming Senior High School on a full time basis working at the High School and the Education Support Centre.
+The School Psychologist is on site at Leeming Senior High School on a full time basis working at the High School and the Education Support Centre.

 Immunisation will take place at school as per government protocols.
 A photocopy of the student’s immunisation should be attached to the health record card where possible.
 The ‘ Measles School Exclusion Policy’ states that if a child is not immunised against measles and a case occurs, the non-immunised child can be excluded from school for 14 days unless immunised within 72 hours of contact with the patient.
 If the school has no proof exclusion will occur until proof is provided.
-It is advised to keep a copy of all immunisation for your record.
+It is advised to keep a copy of all immunisations for your record.
 For the full Department of Eduaction Policy please view this link: Policy Student Health Care Policy v3.2 and Procedures v3.4DOE

 The school highly recommends that students be covered by a 24-hour Personal Accident Insurance policy that is provided by a number of companies.
 The school is NOT responsible for the cost of an ambulance should one be deemed necessary.